ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 end subroutine isgood
 ```

-You'll notice that I create row and column vectors again because this makes distributing the processes much simpler.
+You'll notice that I create row and column arrays again because this makes distributing the processes much simpler.
 ```fortran
   do row = 0, 8
     do col = 0, 8